| |

 Ikseon-dong Hanok Area

 The neighborhood looks from above to be about a city block around, and is filled with small, single-story, traditional Korean buildings, called hanoks.
 Many have the typical curved roof lines, with tiling supported by wood beams.
-From above, many appear to be in poor shape: the roofs have been repaired and patched, sometimes with what looks like scraps of tarp.
+From above, some appear to be in poor shape, with roofs that have been repaired and patched, sometimes with what looks like scraps of tarp.

 view of Ikseon Hanok Area from my hotel room, with the growing city in the background